zksecurity/noname/book/src/rfc/rfc-0-generic-parameters.md

 }
 ```

 In this RFC, we want to just enforce the syntax to be sufficient to support the simple cases.
-That is to disallow arithemtic operations among generic parameters for function arguments.
+That is to disallow arithmetic operations among generic parameters for function arguments.

 To recap, here is the pseudo code for the resolving algorithm for function